-A report from the Children’s Society has revealed that more than 100,000 children aged 14 in the UK are self harming, with 22% of girls affected.
+How many children do you have on role that have Special Educational Needs and/or Disabilities?
+How many of those children suffer from anxiety and exhibit poor behaviour?A report from the Children’s Society has revealed that more than 100,000 children aged 14 in the UK are self harming, with 22% of girls affected.
 The statistics are very worrying and whilst these statistics are just for serious issues, there are many more children suffering with low-level anxiety.
 All these issues often manifest as behaviours in the classroom, which in turn adds to the stress of class teachers.

-An Ashes & Oak Make it 2 Break it clay program can help both staff and students by giving them a new focus and space to mentally organise and plan to eliminate their stressors in an expectation free arena.
-Programs are led by Jo, a qualified teacher with experience in primary and secondary schools.
+An Ashes & Oak 'Make it 2 Break it' clay programme can help both staff and students by giving them a new focus and space to mentally organise and plan to eliminate their stressors in an expectation free arena.
+Programmes are led by Jo, a qualified teacher with experience in primary and secondary schools.
 Jo holds a current enhanced DBS certificate.

-Programs for students are built around a values based education and run over a number of weeks (minimum number of weeks is 5) for groups of between 5 & 12 students.
+Programmes for students are built around a values based education and run over a number of weeks (minimum number of weeks is 5) for groups of between 5 & 12 students.

 During the weeks we will visit different clay techniques building up to a final make, with each session building on self esteem and accomplishment.
 The overall aim is to improve their mental well-being, which in turn will improve behaviour and achievement in the classroom.
-Make it 2 Break it programs are a great investment for pupil premium funding.
+'Make it 2 Break It' programmes are a great investment for pupil premium funding.
 In some cases there may be full or part funding available.

-Full or half day programs can be run for staff during training days, or on a weekly basis for a number of weeks.
+Full or half day programmes can be run for staff during training days, or on a weekly basis for a number of weeks.
 We aim to be flexible as we understand the pressures on the working week.
 Whilst staff will gain the same benefits from the strategies and techniques that they will learn, they will also be able to employ these strategies in the classroom.
 Get in touch now to discuss how our wellbeing workshops and kits can help you.
 Click here or call 07979928577